 To toggle the display of one or more of the lines in the chart, click the relevant metric or metrics below the graph.

-The final resource utilization row shows your fleet's Top CPU/memory/disk utilization by cluster, letting you quickly see which specific clusters are the biggest users of their allocatable resources.
+The next row shows your fleet's Top CPU/memory/disk utilization by cluster, letting you quickly see which specific clusters are the biggest users of their allocatable resources.
 Each panel lists your top clusters in order of utilization (highest first).
-For each cluster, you can see both a graph of their usage of the resource over time, and a seven day average of their resource usage relative to their allocatable resources.
+For each cluster, you can see both a graph of their usage of the resource, and an average of their resource usage relative to their allocatable resources over the chosen time period.
 This view can help you, for example, to see clusters that are overutilized.
 Clusters that don't have enough resources available might not be able to schedule Pods.

-Click on clusters that you're interested in to drill down further, including to see more node, workload, and service details in the GKE dashboards.
-This can help you see which workloads are affecting the cluster's resource usage.
+Click on name of the clusters that you're interested in to see more details.
+In the cluster overview, you can drill down further by clicking View more details in GKE to see additional node, workload, and service details in the GKE dashboards.

 View Policy Controller coverage

-Click Enable Policy Controller to enable this feature on any clusters that aren't already using it.
-You can learn more about enabling and configuring Policy Controller in its documentation.
+You can learn more about Policy Controller in its documentation.

 Enable system Cloud Monitoring for fleet clusters